 When asked about the inspiration behind the initiative, Kelme told 961 that since the first alphabet was invented “on our shores,” and since Latin was modified by many communities, “we deemed that using the Latin alphabet in a modified way to accommodate the specific phonology of Lebanese is the best option out there.”

-The initiative is revolutionizing the Lebanese alphabet by making it international and recognizable, especially for the Lebanese expatriates who were not schooled in Arabic.
+The initiative is revolutionizing the Lebanese alphabet by making it international and recognizable, especially for the Lebanese diaspora who were not schooled in Arabic.

 “So we have replaced the letters in Arabizi, namely the ع خ خ ص ط with novel letters,” the team explained.